 The original New Town Plan emphasized quality of life as the foundation for development.
 Reston was planned for people of all ages and incomes to live, work, and play with a central idea of building a strong sense of community.
-The village centers, surrounding neighborhoods, town center, and the employment areas along the Dulles Airport Access Road provided the land use variety, transportation facilities, public places, and conservation areas for achieving community.
+The villages, town center and the transit station areas provided the land use variety, transportation facilities, public places, and conservation areas for sharing.